MicrosoftDocs/Dynamics-365-Operations.hu-hu/articles/supply-chain/warehousing/location-license-plate-positioning.md

 ### <a name="set-up-the-feature-for-this-scenario"></a>A funkció beállítása ehhez a helyzethez

-Hajtsa végre a következő lépéseket az ebben a témakörben bemutatott *Helyazonosító tábla elhelyezése* funkció beállításához.
+A következő eljárás szerint állítsa be a helytábla *pozicioning* funkcióját az ebben a cikknél megjelenő helyzetben.

 #### <a name="location-profiles"></a>Helyprofilok